luminovang/documentation/routing/examples.md

 ### HTTP Controller

-This `UserController` class is an example of a web controller class that extends `BaseController` from the Luminova's component.
+This `UserController` class is an example of HTTP controller class that extends `BaseController` from the Luminova's component.
 It defines methods to handle specific URI request and actions.

 ```php
 <?php